stefanseltmann77/pythonproject/README.md

 ### pylintrc.cfg
 Standard config for pylint, adjusted for ACODS-project requirements.

+### environment.yml
+Definition of a requirements file for a conda environment.
+This file is just an example and can be used for creation of a individual conda environment for the project.

 # Test-Folder
 ## Location
 The Test-Folder is part of the Module and should be deployed with it.